-Clinical Hematology 2017 has been designed with many interesting and informative scientific sessions; it includes all possible Clinical and Experimental aspects of Hematology research and runs under the theme of “Breakthroughs and setbacks in Clinical and Experimental Hematology”.
+World Hematology 2017 has been designed with many interesting and informative scientific sessions; it includes all possible aspects of Hematology and Oncology research and runs under the theme of “Exploring Trends in Hematology and Oncology”.

 Pulsus Group Inc is a Medical publisher that adheres to stringent peer-review procedure with a view to set an example in promoting standard medical research with integrity.
 Pulsus Group takes pride in getting the endorsements of prestigious associations and societies like Canadian medical societies.
 As an ardent supporter of medical publishing, Pulsus Group closely associates with the Canadian and other international medical research associations.
 It publishes a wide range of medical journals that focus on medical specialties like cardiology, Integrative Medicine, Surgery and Reproductive Medicine.
 Pulsus group is closely associated with globally renowned academic and research societies like Canadian Society of Plastic Surgeons, Canadian Society for Aesthetic Plastic Surgery, Groupe pour l'Avancementde la Microchirurgie Canada, Canadian Society for Surgery of the Hand.

 Track 1: Oncology and Cancers